shaloo/docs.arcana/includes/text-snippets/discord_config_steps.md

       {% include "./text-snippets/socialauth_add_config.md" %}

-Go to the **Configure->Social Auth** configuration section in the {{config.extra.arcana.dashboard_name}} app configuration screen and copy the **redirect URI** value displayed there.
+Go to the app configuration screen on the {{config.extra.arcana.dashboard_name}} and click **Configure > Social Auth** section in the LHS.
+Copy the **redirect URI** value displayed on the top RHS.
 This will be used in the next step to set up Discord OAuth.

 ![redirect_page](/img/an_dApp_config_redirect_uri.png){.an-screenshots}